Dr. F. (Fatma) Tanis

 Onderzoeksinteresses

 Her scholarly interest stems from her affection for knowledge cultivated and operationalised in in-between realms.
-In her graduate years, she started exploring port cities, which hold unique historical significance due to their position at the intersection of local and global influences.
+In her graduate years, she started exploring this condition with port cities, which hold unique historical significance due to their position at the intersection of local and global influences.
 With a twofold focus to deepen her understanding of port cities, she completed masters' programmes with her theses entitled 'The Waterfront Regeneration Projects and Contemporary Design Approaches of European Port Cities (2016)' and 'Waterfront Regeneration Projects: Development Strategies and Conservation Approaches (2018)' for which she received Master's degrees in Architectural History (İstanbul Technical University) and Conservation and Restoration of the Historic Built Environment (Mimar Sinan Fine Arts University) respectively.

 Driven by her curiosity for the merits of in-betweenness, she has further examined the specificity of port cities through the notion of cosmopolitanism in her doctoral dissertation 'Urban Scenes of a Port City: Exploring Beautiful İzmir through Narratives of Cosmopolitan Practices (2022)' and earned a PhD degree from TU Delft.
 In her doctoral project, she combined her personal interest in literary writing with her interdisciplinary background to explore İzmir from a cross-cultural perspective.
 Next to her research, she has been involved in education.
-She was a teaching assistant in 'Building Green' with Carola Hein (TU Delft), and in 'The Global Turn: Modern Architectures and Movements since 1851' with Tom Avermaete (ETH) & Michelangelo Sabatino (IIT), in the Department of Architecture at TU Delft.
+She was a teaching assistant in 'Building Green' with Carola Hein (TU Delft) and in 'The Global Turn: Modern Architectures and Movements since 1851' with Tom Avermaete (ETH) & Michelangelo Sabatino (IIT) in the Department of Architecture at TU Delft.
 She lectured to MSc students in the Diploma Studio of Methods & Analysis with Klaske Havik (TU Delft).
 She has tutored MSc 1 students for the theme Perception during the course 'Architectural Positions: Delft Lectures on Architectural Design and Research Methods' addressing contemporary positions in architectural discourse and practice.
 Within the framework of the course, final presentations of the 2021 Group formed the exhibition 'Portraits of a Port City: Rotterdam'.

 Before moving to Delft, Tanış pursued architectural studies in İstanbul, Stuttgart, Parma, Rome, and Hamburg while also studying Business Administration.
 Her deep and continued interest in building knowledge is kindled during her undergraduate studies in İstanbul.
 She conducted an external individual research project, parallel to her training in architecture at the Mimar Sinan Fine Arts University.
 Her research on 'Modernism and Oscar Niemeyer' was awarded competitively in 2012 by Emre Arolat Architecture.
 The grant was outsourced from the Aga Khan Award for Architecture.
-In 2018, she received the TU Delft tuition fee grant.
-Tanış was selected by a committee consisting of several research group leaders, based on academic potential, motivation, scientific output (both achieved and underway), and her active contribution to the department's research community.
-In 2023, she was awarded with SAH Opler Membership Grant for Emerging Scholars and Professionals.
+In Delft, in parallel to her exploration on how architectural knowledge and practice were transferred, generated, and integrated into port cities during the long nineteenth century in particular as a graduate student, she simultaneously strengthened her knowledge both on global and Turkish modernism by involving in and contributing to research projects undertaken at the History of Architecture and Urban Planning of TU Delft (e.g., 'The Culture of Planning and the Role of the Manual' led by Carola Hein, Cor Wagenaar, and Herman van Bergeijk and funded by the Van Eesteren-Fluck & Van Lohuizen Foundation in 2017).

 Meer onderzoeksinteresses